sandflysecurity/sandfly-entropyscan/README.md

 # Incident Response

-For incident responders, running `sandfly-filescan` against the entire top-level "/" directory may be a good idea just to quickly get a list of likely packed candidates to investigate.
+For incident responders, running `sandfly-entropyscan` against the entire top-level "/" directory may be a good idea just to quickly get a list of likely packed candidates to investigate.
 This will spike CPU and disk I/O. However, you probably don't care at that point since the box has been mining cryptocurrency for 598 hours anyway by the time the admins noticed.